RumbleTalk/react-rumbletalk/README.md

     }
 });
 ```

-Used to log out from your chat with callback
+Used to execute a callback functino when the user logs out of the room

 #### openPrivateChat(data)